gorhill/uBlock/README.md

 * Outbound cookies: 245 / 315
 * Net requests: 1,950 / 2,871

 The figures show the number of requests **allowed**, thus lower numbers are better.
 The point is to show how many 3rd-party servers are hit on average after running the reference benchmark (three repeats in the current instance).

 The less hits on 3rd-party servers, the better.
-All blockers where configured in such a way as to compare apples-vs-apples.
+All blockers were configured in such a way as to compare apples-vs-apples:

-#### About the benchmarks

 - **µBlock:** out-of-the-box settings -- no change.
 - **Adblock Plus:** _"EasyList"_, _"EasyPrivacy"_, _"Malware Domains"_ checked. _"Acceptable ads"_ unchecked.